tilde-lab/optimade.science/README.md

 Technically this is just the single file `index.html`, can be opened locally from anywhere, on any environment.

-[Spectre](https://picturepan2.github.io/spectre) is used as a CSS framework.
-A standalone [Optimade](https://github.com/tilde-lab/optimade-client) client written in isomorphic TypeScript is employed.
+[Svelte-Spectre](https://kit.metis.science) (based on [Spectre CSS framework](https://picturepan2.github.io/spectre)) is used as a user interface kit.
+A standalone [Optimade client](https://github.com/tilde-lab/optimade-client) written in isomorphic TypeScript is employed.

 Live demo
 ------